twhyntie/gridtester01/README.md

 A small suite of tools to test job submission on the grid.

+(Actually, quite a lot of this is done by Ganga.)

 ##Requirements

 * A valid grid certificate (installed in ~/.globus);